-The major sources of the Group's GHG emissions were petrol and diesel consumed by company vehicles (Scope 1) and purchased electricity (Scope 2).
-To minimise GHG emissions, the Group has set a target in FY2022 to reduce the total GHG emissions intensity (tCO2e/employee) by the year ending 31 March 2027 ("FY2027"), using FY2022 as the baseline year.
+The major sources of the Group's GHG emissions were petrol and diesel consumed by company vehicles (Scope 1), purchased electricity (Scope 2) and paper waste disposed at landfills, electricity used for processing fresh water and sewage by government departments (Scope 3).

-In response to the abovementioned sources and the target set, the Group has established a management system to strictly control the use of company vehicles.
+In response to the aforementioned sources and the target set, the Group has established a management system to strictly control the use of company vehicles, as well as reducing electricity consumption and water usage.
 The relevant measures are mentioned in the above section headed "Air Emissions".
 In addition, the Group actively adopts measures to reduce energy consumption, and relevant measures will be described in the section headed "Energy Management".